-How Martin Luther changed the vision of the world?
+How did Martin Luther change the vision of the world?

-The Voting Rights Act protected African Americans for the right to vote.
-MLK also played a vital role in The Fair Housing Act of 1968 to prevent people from banning black people from rental facilities, housing, or sale.
+The Voting Rights Act protected African Americans the right to vote.
+MLK also played a vital role in The Fair Housing Act of 1968 to prevent people from banning black people from renting facilities, housing, or sale.

-After the death of Martin Luther King, he changed the vision of people and he unified people together with a common objective and he was successful in achieving his objective as today you cannot see white people and black people sitting separately on a bus or drink in a separate water fountain on public space.
-He changed the vision of people and making them understand the same level.
+After the death of Martin Luther King, he changed the vision of people and he unified people together with a common objective he was successful in achieving his objective as today you cannot see white people and black people sitting separately on a bus or drinking in a separate water fountain on public space.
+He changed the vision of people and made them understand the same level.